Calculation of glass properties: History

+While Seger focused on the practical application of heat, the Norwegian-physicist William Houlder Zachariasen tackled the fundamental question of why glass behaves as a solid whilst maintaining a liquid-like lack of order.
+In 1932, Zachariasen published his seminal paper, The Atomic Arrangement in Glass, which challenged the prevailing view that glass consisted of tiny, discrete crystals.
+He proposed the Random Network Theory, which remains the cornerstone of modern glass science.
+Zachariasen argued that the silicate tetrahedra in glass are linked together in a way that is chemically similar to crystals but geometrically chaotic.
+He established specific structural rules, noting that for a substance to form a glass, the oxygen atoms should be linked to no more than two glass-forming atoms and the polyhedra must share corners rather than edges or faces to create a flexible, three-dimensional network.

 At the beginning of glass research, it was most important to know the relation between the glass composition and its properties.
 For this purpose, Schott introduced the Additivity principle in several publications for calculation of glass properties.
 This principle implies that the relation between the glass composition and a specific property is linear to all glass component concentrations, assuming an ideal mixture, with C_{i} and b_{i} representing specific glass component concentrations and related coefficients respectively in the equation below.
 The additivity principle is a simplification and only valid within narrow composition ranges as seen in the displayed diagrams for the refractive index and viscosity.
 Nevertheless, the application of the additivity principle lead the way to many of Schott's inventions, including optical glasses, glasses with low thermal expansion for cooking and laboratory ware (Duran), and glasses with reduced freezing-point depression for mercury thermometers.
 Subsequently, English and Gehlhoff et al. published similar additive glass-property-calculation models.
 Schott's additivity principle is still widely in use today in glass research and technology.